Here's your program!

 b = c;

-.
-This sets up the values for the next iteration of the loop, since a
+Here, b is assigned to a, and c is assigned to b.
+This sets up the values for the next iteration of the loop, since a and b now represent the last two terms in the sequence.

 Finally, once the loop has finished running, the code exits and the Fibonacci sequence is displayed in the console.